-Here’s a great story about a farmer turned software entrepreneur who took a chance on his idea.
+Here’s a great story about a entrepreneur pushing farm management software who took a chance on his idea.
 Now he’s generating $100,000 annually from it!

 Scott Anderson is an investor and farmer.
 He grows 16 million pounds of soybeans and corn each year on 7,500 acres of his family’s farm in South Dakota.